 The Certified Clinical Trauma Specialist Individual (CCTS-I)– Level 3 will provide an introduction to the history of trauma, basics of trauma, importance of the range of tolerance, trauma sensitive approaches, the Polyvagal system and self-regulation and interception.

 The Certified Clinical Trauma Specialist Individual (CCTS-I)– Level 3 is comprehensive and features the best advice and guidance on expanding your career as a therapist or trauma specialist.
 There is an ever-increasing need for qualified individuals who have a solid understanding of trauma treatment and healing, and there has never been a better time than right now to take your career to new heights!
-This is a CPD certified course that will demonstrate you are continually developing yourself, and will make you a desirable candidate.
+This is a IAP certified course that will demonstrate you are continually developing yourself, and will make you a desirable candidate.

-Study365 is a leading online provider for several accrediting bodies, and provides learners the opportunity to take this exclusive course awarded by CPD.
+Study365 is a leading online provider for several accrediting bodies, and provides learners the opportunity to take this exclusive course awarded by IAP.
 At Study365, we give our fullest attention to our learners’ needs and ensure they have the necessary information required to proceed with the training.

 Learners who register with us will be given excellent learning support, discounts for future purchases and be eligible for a TOTUM Discount card and Student ID card with amazing offers and access to retail stores, the library, cinemas, gym memberships and their favourite restaurants.